chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 To be able to cancel a task, we need to start a task with a cancellation token.
 Then cancellation can be requested on the token source later.

-**Note:** Just requesting a calcellation does not guarantee and immediate calcellation of the task, or even any response at all.
+**Note:** Just requesting a cancellation does not guarantee and immediate cancellation of the task, or even any response at all.
 It is up to the underlying task code to periodically check for cancellation request and respond accordingly.
 {: .notice--warning}

 ```cs